salahudeentope/snbank/README.md

 # snbank
-Teo files are created and stored in the project folder, staff.The staff details should be the following:
+Two files should be created and stored in the project folder, staff.txt and customer.txt.
+The staff.txt should contain the details of staff of Our-People Bank Plc.

+The staff details should be the following:
 Username
 Password
 Email
 Full Name
-the customer.txt should be empty
+However, customer.txt should be empty as it'll be used to store the details of customers created by the staff.
-Implement the following:

-On run, the program should present the following options:
+On run, the program will present the following options:

 1 Staff Login

 2 Close App

-If the user selects Login, the user should be asked for their username and password, the program should check the pre-defined staff in a file called staff.txt and verify that the username and password are correct.
-If incorrect, user should see an error message and told to try again.
+If the the staff member selects Login, they will be asked for their username and password, the program will check the pre-defined staff in a file called staff.txt and verify that the username and password are correct.
+If incorrect, they will see an error message and told to try again.

-After user login is successful, a new file should be created to store the user session.
+If the staff selects  close app, the program will end and close.

-After login, staff should be presented with the following options:
+After the login, the staff will be presented with the following options:

 1 Create new bank account